Health and wellbeing will be fostered and inequalities reduced

 Good practices increase healthy ways of living, strengthen mental health and prevent loneliness.
 They also reduce differences in health and wellbeing.

-The closing seminar for the project will be held in Helsinki on 15 November 2018.
-You can watch a video stream of the seminar here.
-The video recording will be available via the same link after the event.
+The closing seminar for the project was held in Helsinki on 15 November 2018.

 - Programme of the closing seminar for the ‘Good practices into permanent use’ project held on 15 November 2018 (pdf, in FInnish)